• Skip to main content

 Blood Collection

-• Blood is drawn from a suitable peripheral vein in the patient’s arm.
+• Blood drawn from a peripheral vein (usually arm)

 Typical Blood Volumes